 Second, clientelist political parties buy more votes when their levels of sunk costs are high.
-Once clientelist political parties are in the domain of losses (i.e. when they are losing the election), risky strategies (such as vote buying) become more attractive for recovering losses in the short run (risk-seeking respect to vote buying).
+Once clientelist political parties are in the domain of losses (i.e., when they are losing an election), risky strategies (such as vote buying) become more attractive for recovering losses in the short run (risk-seeking with respect to vote buying).
 In these cases, “gambling” more money on vote buying will seem more attractive because clientelist political parties will feel the need to aggressively compensate for prior losses.
-Thus, in several respects we stand opposite to traditional explanations of vote buying that argue that vote buying should be more common when parties are losing an election.
-However, in other respects our findings complement past research, but for different reasons: incumbents do not “gamble” more on vote buying because of resource availability only, but also because they feel the need to “break even.”
+Thus, in several respects, we stand opposite to traditional explanations of vote buying that argue that vote buying should be more common when parties are losing an election.
+However, in other respects, our findings complement past research but for different reasons: incumbents do not “gamble” more on vote buying because of resource availability only, but also because they feel the need to “break even.”

-We acknowledge that only paying attention to incumbency is a narrow strategy, potentially excluding other relevant factors that explain vote buying (see Hicken 2011 for an excellent review; importantly, see also Hagene 2015, p.
+We acknowledge that only paying attention to incumbency is a narrow strategy, potentially excluding other relevant factors that explain vote buying (see Hicken, 2011, for an excellent review; importantly, see also Hagene, 2015, p.
 147).
 However, due to space concerns, this paper explores the largely studied relationship between incumbency and vote buying.
 In it, scholars have traditionally argued that incumbency grants considerable amounts of leverage to clientelist candidates.
 For instance, Boas and Hidalgo (2011, p.
 869) find that in Brazil “incumbency more than doubles the probability of an application’s approval by the Ministry of Communications.”5 Similarly, Medina and Stokes (2009) stress how some incumbents act as political monopolists with greater access to political and economic resources, and importantly, Calvo and M. V. Murillo (2004) and Oliveros (2021) explain how incumbents parties grant public jobs to party supporters.
 All in all, we illustrate our argument in terms of incumbency because it has been an iconic explanation of vote buying.
 Moreover, this paper not only recognizes that the causal link between them has been contested—see below—but also problematizes this relationship.

-Building on traditional theories of clientelism we designed an economic experiment of vote buying.
+Building on traditional theories of clientelism, we designed an economic experiment of vote buying.
 The voting experiment was carefully designed to capture different domains of gains and losses as well as varying reference points.
 Exploiting these novel experimental data, we show that prospect theory sheds light on several inconsistencies present in the literature.
-As the statistical analyses suggest, because of risk-aversion in the domain of gains and risk-seeking in the domain of losses, experimental subjects adopt the riskier alternative of buying votes in a way that is unpredicted by standard expected-value calculations.
+As the statistical analyses suggest, because of risk aversion in the domain of gains and risk seeking in the domain of losses, experimental subjects adopt the riskier alternative of buying votes in a way that is unpredicted by standard expected value calculations.

 We contribute to the literature in three ways.
-First, while prospect theory has been influential in political science only among international relations scholars, the theory has not received much attention among political economists nor comparative politics scholars (Mercer 2005, p.
-2, Vis 2011, pp. 338–339).
+First, while prospect theory has been influential in political science only among international relations scholars, the theory has not received much attention among political economists or comparative politics scholars (Mercer, 2005, p.
+2; Vis, 2011, pp. 338–339).
 We believe this is a serious issue that should be corrected.
-We intend to bridge this gap by offering an alternative theory of the political economy of vote buying taking prospect theory as a starting point.
-Second, in this paper we follow Levy (1992b, p.
-297) as we carefully try to not only show that the observed behavior of political agents is consistent with prospect theory but that prospect theory provides a better explanation than do traditional descriptions of vote buying.
-Finally, our paper is especially relevant to the study of democracy and development, where experiments have been described as “a promising research tool” (De La O and Wantchekon 2011).
+We intend to bridge this gap by offering an alternative theory of the political economy of vote buying, taking prospect theory as a starting point.
+Second, in this paper, we follow Levy (1992b, p.
+297) as we carefully try to show not only that the observed behavior of political agents is consistent with prospect theory but also that prospect theory provides a better explanation than do traditional descriptions of vote buying.
+Finally, our paper is especially relevant to the study of democracy and development, where experiments have been described as “a promising research tool” (De La O & Wantchekon, 2011).